Stone CNC Operator Jobs in Australia: Bridge Saw, Waterjet & CNC Programmer Roles (2026)

 Licenses & Tickets Required

-Most CNC machinist positions require specific qualifications and certifications that demonstrate your technical competency and workplace safety knowledge.
-The foundation qualification involves completing a Certificate III in Engineering – Mechanical Trade (Machining) or equivalent recognized training program.
-Many employers prefer candidates who combine formal qualifications with hands-on experience in manufacturing environments.
+Most CNC operator positions require specific qualifications and certifications that demonstrate your technical competency and workplace safety knowledge.
+For stone CNC roles, the most common pathway is a Certificate III in Stonemasonry combined with hands-on experience on bridge saws or waterjets.
+For generic manufacturing CNC, the foundation is a Certificate III in Engineering โ€” Mechanical Trade (Machining).
+Many employers prefer candidates who combine formal qualifications with workshop experience.

-• Certificate III in Engineering – Mechanical Trade (Machining) or equivalent
+• Certificate III in Engineering โ€” Mechanical Trade (Machining), or Certificate III in Stonemasonry for stone CNC roles

 • First Aid certificate (preferred by many employers)